yagoferrer/map-tools/README.md

 ```

 #### Zoom Map
+With this method you can either:
-You can either retrive the current Map Zoom Level
+- Retrive the current Map Zoom Level
 ```javascript
 map.zoom();
 // Result: 8
 ```
-Or set the Map to specific Zoom level.
+- Set the Map to specific Zoom level.
 ```javascript
 map.zoom(12);
 ```